Convert 70 Cm To Inches

 Why is the Conversion Factor 2.54 cm/inch?

 Historically, different countries had their own variations of the inch and the foot.
 This led to a great deal of confusion in trade and scientific exchange.
-The international standardisation of units aimed to rectify this and simplify measurements globally.
+Plus, the international standardisation of units aimed to rectify this and simplify measurements globally.
 The adoption of a precise conversion factor like 2.54 cm/inch was a vital component in this standardization process.

 Beyond the Conversion: Exploring Applications